 - You may find a treatment better than your current one.

 - Your participation may result in new treatments for people who are now suffering, or will later.

 - You have the satisfaction of knowing you are helping speed the availability of new treatments in health care.

 - You help medical science know more about individual diseases.

 Enrolling in clinical trials requires a time commitment, even to learn whether you are eligible.
 And there are possible risks to consider along with the benefits.
 There may be side effects, or the treatment you receive may be no more effective than the current care you are receiving.
 However, even if that happens, you will have helped in some important ways listed above.
-The decision is yours to make with your family and doctor.
+The decision is yours to make with your family

 How Can I Learn about Clinical Trials?

 Your primary care provider or a specialist may tell you about a clinical trial if he/she thinks you might qualify as a candidate.
 However, some physicians may have little or no contact themselves with clinical research.